novincode/postgres-edge-proxy/README.md

 ![Postgres Edge Proxy](https://img.shields.io/badge/Postgres-Edge%20Proxy-blue?style=for-the-badge&logo=postgresql)

-A secure API proxy for PostgreSQL databases that allows controlled access to your Postgres database through a simple, authenticated REST API - similar to [Neon's serverless driver](https://neon.tech/docs/serverless/serverless-driver) but with **your own secure endpoint**.
+A secure API proxy for PostgreSQL databases that allows you to access your own Postgres database from edge functions, serverless environments, and other contexts where direct PostgreSQL connections are not supported.

+## 🌟 The Problem This Solves

+Many modern deployment environments (Cloudflare Workers, Vercel Edge Functions, etc.) **cannot connect directly to PostgreSQL** due to network or runtime constraints.
+This proxy bridges that gap by providing a simple HTTP API to execute SQL queries against your database.

-## 🌟 Features
+## 🚀 Key Features

+- **Self-hosted PostgreSQL proxy** - run close to your database for optimal performance
 - **Secure access** with API key authentication
-- **HTTP API** for database queries - perfect for serverless and edge environments
+- **HTTP API** for executing SQL queries from anywhere
-- **Compatible** with PostgreSQL and Neon databases
+- **Edge & serverless compatible** - works where TCP database connections aren't possible
+- **Simple fetch API** with JSON responses
-- **Type-safe** built with TypeScript
+- **TypeScript support** with full type safety
-- **Drop-in replacement** for @neondatabase/serverless

-## 🚀 Why Use Postgres Edge Proxy?
+## 🔐 Why Use This?

-- **Security**: Control database access through a protected API gateway
+- **Keep database control**: Host your own database proxy instead of using third-party services
-- **Edge Compatibility**: Connect to PostgreSQL from edge functions or serverless environments
+- **Edge deployment**: Connect to your PostgreSQL from environments that don't support direct connections
-- **Flexibility**: Run the proxy close to your database for optimal performance
-- **Authorization**: Add API key authentication without modifying your database
+- **Security layer**: Add API-key authentication in front of your database
+- **Connection pooling**: Efficiently manage database connections

 ## 📋 Prerequisites

 - Node.js 18+
-- A PostgreSQL database (works great with [Neon](https://neon.tech))
+- A PostgreSQL database (any provider, including self-hosted)

 ## ⚙️ Installation